What is organic revenue and how is its ROI measured?

 Each of these has a cost, whether that is tooling, retainers, salary or opportunity cost from slow execution.
 When you add up what is spent over a year, organic growth is rarely cheap.
 It is simply less visible than paid media.

-Understanding organic revenue ROI starts with understanding the full cost of delivering changes to your site, not just the cost of software.
+Understanding organic search ROI starts with understanding the full cost of delivering changes to your site, not just the cost of software.

 Why organic growth efforts often fail to deliver ROI

-Organic growth only delivers a return when it results in visible changes on the site.
+Organic growth typically delivers the clearest return when it results in visible changes on the site.

 For search engines, AI models and users to respond, something concrete has to be published: new pages, better category structures, improved product discovery, or page consolidation.